lapnd/httdes.github.io/vexriscv.md

 # I. VexRiscv CPU

 VexRiscv CPU is a 5-stage 32-bit RISC-V CPU.
+The ISA that VexRiscv is using is rv32i for SmallestGen, rv32im for GenFull, and rv32ima for LinuxGen.

 Original [repo](https://github.com/SpinalHDL/VexRiscv).
 Modified [repo](https://github.com/thuchoang90/VexRiscv)